-Joe Lombardi brings 18 years of coaching experience to the Lions offensive coaching staff, including eight in the NFL and the last seven with the New Orleans Saints.
+Joe Lombardi brings 19 years of coaching experience to the Lions offensive coaching staff, including nine in the NFL and seven with the New Orleans Saints (2007-13).
 After holding various positions in the college ranks, Lombardi made the leap to the NFL as a defensive assistant with the Atlanta Falcons in 2006 before joining the Saints in 2007.
-He spent his first two years in New Orleans as an offensive assistant before being promoted to quarterbacks coach in 2009, where he worked exclusively with eight-time Pro Bowl QB Drew Brees over the past five seasons.
+He spent his first two years in New Orleans as an offensive assistant before being promoted to quarterbacks coach in 2009, where he worked exclusively with nine-time Pro Bowl QB Drew Brees for five seasons.

 While with the Saints, Lombardi helped guide the New Orleans offense to League-leading numbers.
 Since Lombardi joined the Saints staff in 2007, New Orleans ranks first in net passing yards (33,349), completions (3,022), passing touchdowns (257).
 In his first season as quarterbacks coach in 2009, the Saints finished 13-3 and defeated the Indianapolis Colts, 31-17, in Super Bowl XLIV, securing the team’s first NFL championship in franchise history.